matthieugomez/PairsMacros.jl/README.md

 #> [:y] => x -> tryparse(Float64, x) => :z
 ```

-These macros are intended to be used within `transform`/`combine`/`select` from  [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl).

-Compared to [DataFramesMeta.jl](https://github.com/JuliaData/DataFramesMeta.jl), the approach is minimal in the sense that it only exports two macros `@cols` and `@rows`.
-The syntax is also slightly different: refer to variable names using `x` instead of `:x`.
+Compared to [DataFramesMeta.jl](https://github.com/JuliaData/DataFramesMeta.jl), the approach is very minimal: it only exports two macros `@cols` and `@rows`.
+The syntax is also slightly different: refer to variable names using `x` rather than `:x`.